fbpx

 • Hawaii

-All of these states, however, will tax your 401(k) or traditional IRS distributions.
+Unfortunately, both will tax your 401(k) or traditional IRA distributions.
+In Alabama, only the first $6,000 from a traditional IRA or 401(k) is tax-exempt if you’re 65 or older.
+Hawaii taxes all distributions from these plans, regardless of size or age.
 Some states, such as New York, will exclude your federal pensions from income tax but not all private pensions.

 States That Tax Your Military Retirement Pay